OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 >[!WARNING]
 > ***Do NOT skip this step or your install may fail!***

 Since this list requires the full AE DLC this step is not that complicated.
 Simply ensure that you have purchased the AE Upgrade and launch the game through Steam afterwards.
-It will prompt you to download the AE content once you've loaded into the main menu confirm and allow the process to run to completion.
+It will prompt you to download the AE content once you've loaded into the main menu.
+Simply confirm and allow the process to run to completion.
 When it is finished downloading the additional files you can safely close the game.

 >[!IMPORTANT]
 >